SalikSayyed/Smartify/README.md

  - Each Issue can be assigned to a Person..
 That person is bound to give a pull request.
  - Use the Github project section to add new issues, new Features using the Issue Templates Provided.
  - *Flutter And React will work hand in hand, doing one doesnt mean not doing other.*
+ - NO SHARING OF CODE OR IDEA TO ANY GROUP OF ANY KIND..
+IF THEY DONT WHY SHOULD WE !
  - ## SORT ISSUES WITH OLDEST FIRST
 #                                                                               LET'S MAKE IT HAPPEN.